 In Ontario, there’s a handful of local “micro-dairies” bottling single-herd milk; but did you know that until as recently as 2012, this wasn’t something a farmer could do in the dairy business in Ontario?
 On-farm microdairies for fluid milk weren’t illegal under the Milk Act of 1965.

 The existence of these new micro-dairies is in part due to a Dairy Farmers of Ontario initiative called Project Farmgate.
 It encourages farmers to pasteurize, bottle, brand and sell milk instead of shipping it to processing plants to be pooled and sold under major labels.

-The initiative is pretty cool and has led to shelves at grocer’s, farm gates and specialty shops being lined with retro glass bottles with snap-on lids instead of the plastic coated paper cartons, plastic jugs and plastic pouches that dominate in supermarkets you’re used to.
+The initiative is pretty neat and has led to shelves at grocer’s, farm gates and specialty shops being lined with retro glass bottles with snap-on lids instead of the plastic coated paper cartons, plastic jugs and the uniquely Canadian plastic pouches that dominate in supermarkets you’re used to.
 Maybe you’ve seen them?

 - At Sheldon Creek Dairy, Bonnie and John den Haan are milking 50 Holsteins for their non-homogenized “cream top” whole milk.

-- Meawhile, their neighbours in Creemore, John and Marie Miller are milking 120 Jerseys at Miller’s Dairy.
+- Meanwhile, their neighbors in Creemore, John and Marie Miller are milking 120 Jerseys at Miller’s Dairy.

 - North of Kingston, Francis and Kathie Groenewegen are milking 30 Holsteins and Jerseys for Limestone Organic Creamery options.

 - Last but not least, for all you milk enthusiasts, is Eby Manor, near Waterloo where their Golden Guernsey milk are available by 10am on Wednesdays.